manuel-192/m-m/PKGBUILDs/suc/README.md

 <pre>
     suc ls -l foo*
 </pre>
-Then you wish to write a bash script that does the same thing.
+Then, inspired with the success with the 'su -c' command you wish to write a bash script that uses the idea.
 Like
 <pre>
     # Contents of script1:
     su -c "$@"